After you read this complete guide to choosing a red light therapy device, you’ll find it simple to choose your new device.

 Pros and Cons of Red Light Therapy Domes (or Pads Shaped like Domes)

-A dome is a rigid half circle or a pliable pad that creates a dome when places into a holder.
+A dome is a rigid half-circle or a pliable pad that creates a dome when placed into a holder.
 The lights are on the underside and shine down on the face.
 You can use a dome on other body parts but it is usually narrow enough to fit only over an arm or so.